Coulomb screening and thermodynamic measurements in magic-angle twisted trilayer graphene

-However, the effect of in-plane Zeeman coupling on the Pomeranchuk transition is drastically weaker in tTLG.
-By defining the transition based on the peak position in \Rxx, we mark the phase boundary between the IU and \IF\ phases in the $T-B_{\parallel}-\nu_{tTLG}$ space (Fig.~\ref{figP}d).
-Fig.~\ref{figP}d shows that the IU-\IF\ phase boundary is mostly insensitive to varying in-plane $B$ field, even though it is highly tunable with increasing temperature.
-The effect of thermal and in-plane Zeeman energy, $T^{\ast}$ and $E_z^{\ast}/k_B$, is quantitatively characterized in Fig.~\ref{figP}e.
-By comparing thermal and Zeeman energies associated with the same amount of shift in the IU-\IF\ boundary, $\Delta \nu^{\ast}$, we estimate the in-plane Zeeman coupling strength in tTLG to be at least an order of magnitude weaker compared to thermal effect.
+Notably, the effect of in-plane Zeeman coupling on the Pomeranchuk transition is much weaker in tTLG.
+By defining the transition based on the peak position in longitudinal resistance $R_{tTLG}$, we mark the phase boundary between the IU and \IF\ phases in the $T-B_{\parallel}-\nu_{tTLG}$ space (Fig.~\ref{figP}c).
+Figure~\ref{figP}c shows that the IU-\IF\ phase boundary is mostly insensitive to varying in-plane field up to $B_{\parallel} = $10 T, even though it is highly tunable with increasing temperature.
+The effect of thermal and in-plane Zeeman energy, $T^{\ast}$ and $E_z^{\ast}/k_B$, is quantitatively characterized in Fig.~\ref{figP}d.
+By comparing thermal and Zeeman energies associated with the same amount of shift in the IU-\IF\ boundary, $\Delta \nu^{\ast}$, we estimate the in-plane Zeeman coupling strength in tTLG to be at least four to eight times weaker compared to thermal effect.
 This is in stark contrast with previous observation in magic-angle tBLG, where temperature and Zeeman coupling are shown to have similar influence on the IU-\IF\ transition ~\cite{Saito2021pomeranchuk}.
-The weak Zeeman coupling implies that the spin degree of freedom in tTLG is mostly frozen owing to large spin stiffness.
-As a result, the contribution of valley isospin plays a dominating role in the fluctuating isospin moments at high temperature, and its associated electronic entropy.
+The weak in-plane Zeeman coupling points towards large spin stiffness, since the spin degree of freedom in tTLG is mostly frozen.
+As a result, the contribution of valley isospin plays a dominating role in the fluctuating isospin moments at high temperature and the associated electronic entropy.